-I am a fully qualified integrative counsellor, offering my clients a safe and confidential place for support, exploration and transformation.
-You can check my website if you would like to learn more about me and how I work.
+I am a fully qualified integrative, attachment-based therapist offering couples and individuals a safe and confidential place for support, exploration and most importantly, change.
+Please check my website at www.spaceforus.co.uk if you would like to learn more about how I work.

 I believe that a respectful and non-judgmental environment is crucial in therapy, and this is an essential element of my work.
 I always welcome whole authentic feelings from my clients, without putting a negative label on them.
-To be able to explore overwhelming feelings such as: guilt, embarrassment, shame, anger, envy, fear, and many others, without feeling judged, requires trust to be present.
-Even the decision to come to counselling is a courageous step – facing our difficulties is never easy.
+To be able to explore overwhelming emotions such as: guilt, embarrassment, shame, anger, envy, fear, and many others, without feeling judged, requires trust to be present.

 I encourage my clients to work with me in creative ways, adopting curiosity to potential underlying dynamics, as I too, work with commitment and interest in whatever I see.